 Teachers must ensure that each child has left a session with an adult or older child (agreed in advance with parent).
 It is the parent/guardian’s responsibility to ensure the child is collected punctually at the end of the class or session.
 Should a parent/guardian not turn up to collect a child on time – this is the procedure to follow:

-- Inform the Courses Manager who will contact the parent/guardian.
+- Inform the Youth Programme Manager who will contact the parent/guardian.

-- If the Courses Manager is not available, contact the office.
+- If the Youth Programme Manager is not available, contact the office.